UseToolSuite UseToolSuite

 The Golden Rule

 Regex validates format; confirmation validates existence.
 The only way to truly verify an email address is to send a confirmation email with a verification link.
-Use regex as a first-pass filter, then verify with email delivery.
+Use regex as a first-pass filter to catch obvious typos, then verify with email delivery.
+This two-step approach catches both format errors (regex) and deliverability issues (confirmation).

 This article is part of our Regular Expressions Guide series.